demisto/content-docs/content-repo/extra-docs/packs/Email-Communication-Readme.md

 These components of the content pack allow XSOAR to fetch new emails from your mail listener and create new incidents from them if they are not related to an existing case.
 You can then reply to the original sender and include additional recipients if needed.
 This incident type and layout are intended for use where the incoming email is the incident trigger, and only one email thread is needed per incident.

 ####Email Threads Layout
 The Email Threads layout can be used to add email functionality to any incident type where it is needed, including incidents triggered by sources other than incoming email.
 You can initiate new email conversations from the Email Threads layout and replies will be attached to the same incident.
-You can also have multiple separate email threads, allowing you to interact with different groups of users and keep conversations separate.
+You can also create multiple separate email threads, allowing you to interact with different groups of users and keep conversations separate.
 This layout is intended for use where the first email on a thread is sent outbound from XSOAR.

 ## Pack Workflow
-When an email is sent to the email address configured in your email integration, your email listener fetches the incoming email in Cortex XSOAR.
+When an email is sent to the email address configured in your email integration, your email listener fetches the incoming email into Cortex XSOAR.

 If the email is in response to an existing incident, an 8-digit number will appear next to the subject of the email, for example <93075875> Incident1.
-The pre-process script searches for incidents that have the 8 digit code in either the *emailgeneratedcode* or *emailgeneratedcodes* fields.
+The pre-process script searches for incidents that have this 8-digit code in either the *emailgeneratedcode* or *emailgeneratedcodes* fields.

 If there is no 8-digit number in the subject of the email or if the pre-process rule is unable to locate the 8-digit number, a new 'Email Communication' incident is created and a random 8-digit number is generated for the incident.

-If there is an 8-digit number in the subject of the email, and the pre-process rule is able to locate the incident associated with the 8-digit number, the email is added to the existing email thread and not as a separate unlinked email.
+If there is an 8-digit number in the subject of the email and the pre-process rule is able to locate the incident associated with the 8-digit number, the email is added to the existing email thread and not as a separate unlinked email.
 In the event the related incident is closed, the pre-process script re-opens the incident.

-You can view the email thread in the War Room or in the incident layout.
+You can view the email thread in the incident layout.
 You can also reply to the email thread in the incident layout.

 ## In This Pack